georglauterbach/hermes/README.md

 ```

 If you want to configure your graphical user interface too, you can use the `--gui` flag.
 With this flag, additional programs are installed that are only necessary when you have a GUI.

+You may also use the `--local` flag when you cloned this repository.
+This flag will causes the setup to be completely local, without requiring an internet connection.
+Only this repository has to be cloned in its entirety.

 ## :mega: Supplementary Projects